NRCP LogoBRIS logoBasic Research Information System

 Researchers may use the following DOST forms as guide in preparation of their proposal:

-• DOST Form 1 - Detailed Program Proposal
+• Form 1 - Detailed R&D Program Proposal

 What are the requirements I need to comply with in order to submit a proposal to NRCP?